aws-samples/sample-bda-redaction/README.md

 ## Portal

-The installation of the portal is completely optional.
+**IMPORTANT:** The installation of the portal is completely optional.
 It is only required if you want a user interface to view the redacted emails.
+You can skip this section and check the AWS console of the AWS account where the solution is deployed to view the resources created.

 ### Install Prerequisites